Gleyber Torres Preview, Player Props: Yankees vs. Rays

 - The Rays pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays' 3.90 team ERA ranks sixth among all MLB pitching staffs.
+- The Rays have a 3.87 team ERA that ranks sixth among all MLB pitching staffs.

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- Rays pitchers combine to give up the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- In his last time out on Saturday, the righty went six innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.
+- In his last time out on Tuesday, the righty tossed 5 1/3 innings against the Colorado Rockies, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.